This post is from our Founder’s blog on Glassdoor, and is re-posted here.

 Hiring managers tend to look at the big picture, and often focus on the weakest areas of your candidacy, some of which may be informed by the other interviewers.
 The 2 most common areas of weaknesses that are pressure tested are:

 - Relevant experience: Hiring managers will be accountable for your performance, and this can lead to risk mitigation instead of taking the candidate with the highest potential.
 As such, it is common for them to ask deep questions about your “hard skills” and whether you have applied them in a similar environment (e.g., industry, company size, operating model).
 This is why you want to go through the job description, line by line, and ensure you have talking points about your relevant skills, even if you do not have direct experience, for each one.

 - The “why” behind your job history: The two patterns hiring managers look for is your tenure at each job and the progression of your roles.
 Given this, it is important to have a 2-3 liner ready to articulate the motivations behind the different moves in your career, and how each transition helped you grow and build further capabilities.

 If you are invited to the final round, it means you have demonstrated the skill and organizational fit required to succeed, and now the focus shifts to a relative comparison between you and other final round candidates.

-Some of the types of interviewers of round 2 will show up again, and the same strategy is applicable, however there are also 3 nuanced interview types that are more common in final rounds.
+Some of the types of interviewers from the second round interviews will show up again, and the same strategy is applicable, however there are also 3 nuanced interview types that are more common in final rounds.

 1. Panel Interview